DavidBurela/Build2012WinPhone/README.md

 Features
 -------

-* List of sessions.
-Can search within the session title & abstract
+* Search through session code, title &amp; abstract to find exactly what you are looking for!
-* List of sessions by timeslot, to easily discover sessions are on right now
+* Sessions by timeslot, easily discover which sessions are on right now
-* Saving sessions to favourites
+* Save sessions to favourites

 Downloading
 --------